Digital Nomad Life in Grand Bahama, Bahamas

 What residency documents or visas did I need if I will be in Grand Bahama for a while?

 "If you are planning to stay in Grand Bahama for an extended period, you will need to apply for a visa or residency permit.
 The type of visa or permit you need depends on the purpose and duration of your stay.
 If you are visiting for tourism and your stay is less than 90 days, you may not need a visa if you are from a visa-exempt country.
 However, you will need a valid passport.
 If you plan to work or conduct business, you will need a work permit or business visa.
 This requires a letter from your employer or business partner in the Bahamas, proof of financial support, and other documents.
 If you plan to stay for more than 90 days for non-work purposes, you may need to apply for a temporary residency permit.
 This requires proof of financial support, a clean criminal record, and other documents.
 If you plan to retire in the Bahamas, you can apply for a permanent residency permit.
 This requires proof of financial independence, ownership of property in the Bahamas, and other documents.
-In all cases, you should check with the Bahamas Department of Immigration for the most current requirements and procedures," remarked one foreigner who made the move to Grand Bahama.
+In all cases, you should check with the Bahamas Department of Immigration for the most current requirements and procedures," explained one person living in Grand Bahama, Bahamas.

 Get Quote